Pavan2280/Pavan-S-Talegaon/README.md

 # Welcome to Pavan S Talegaon's GitHub!

-Hello! 👋 I'm Pavan S Talegaon, I’m a VLSI enthusiast passionate about design and verification, constantly exploring the latest advancements in technology.
+Hello! 👋 I'm Pavan S Talegaon, a VLSI enthusiast, passionate about design and verification, constantly exploring the latest advancements in technology.
 This GitHub repository is where I share my projects, collaborate with other developers, and contribute to the open-source community.

 ## 🛠️ Technologies & Tools